 How Natural Cocoa Is Made

 Natural cocoa powder is made from cocoa beans that are simply roasted, then pulverized into a fine powder.
-This article has lots of information comparing the two of them.

 Use Cocoa Powder Instead of Flour In Your Pans